DusticOS/DustiBOT/README.md

   DustiBOT will join the voice channel that the user who used the command is in and begin playing the audio from the designated Youtube URL
 - `!leavevoice`
   DustiBOT will leave the voice channel.
-  (NOTE: This feature is not completely functional yet, the bot does not recognize if it is moved from the voice channel it originally joined, and will be unable to leave until it is in that channel.
-Additionally, it will likely not work accross servers either).

 DustiBOT is also capable of responding to mentions, if a user says hello to DustiBOT, it will say hello back.
 Similarly, if the user says goodbye, DustiBOT will bid them farewell.
 If the user asks DustiBOT how it is doing, it wil provide a status report.
 If the